fiterr-paul/meal-assistant/README.md

 ### Prerequisites

-You will need to install the following Gems on your local machine using your Command Line Terminal Interface:
+You will need to install the following Gem Package using your Command Line Terminal Interface:

 ```
 $ gem install tty